DevOpsPlayground/Hands-on-with-Jenkins-Blue-Ocean/README.md

     ![](images/BlueOceanCreatePipeline1.png)

-  * You may need to log in to your github account again
+  * You may need to log in to your GitHub account again

 5. Fill in an appropriate description such as 'Playground_token'.
 You may review the permissions this token permits.
 Click Generate token when done